LGrebenc/MySQL-Workbench-Docker-Setup/README.md

 # MySQL-Workbench-Docker-Setup
-This repository will be a guide on setting up the [mysql](https://hub.docker.com/_/mysql/), and [mysql-workbench](https://hub.docker.com/r/linuxserver/mysql-workbench) containers and getting them to work with each other.
+This repository will be a guide on setting up the [mysql](https://hub.docker.com/_/mysql/), and [mysql-workbench](https://hub.docker.com/r/linuxserver/mysql-workbench) docker containers and getting them to work with each other.

 ## Usage